sudo-michael/ACPG/README.md

 Similarlay, `Softmax_TabularsMDPO_LFATD.py` and `Softmax_TabularACPG_LFAACPG.py` contains the code for softmax representation.

+To run the TD algorithm for direct representation with default hyper parameters use:

+`python GridWrold_ModelBased/Direct_TabularNPG_LFATD.py`

+To run the ACPG algorithm for direct representation use:

+`python GridWrold_ModelBased/Direct_TabularACPG_LFAACPG.py`

+To run the TD algorithm for sofmtax representation use:

+`python GridWrold_ModelBased/Softmax_TabularsMDPO_LFATD.py`

+To run the ACPG algorithm for softmax representation use:

+`python GridWrold_ModelBased/Softmax_TabularsMDPO_LFAACPG.py`

 Following shows the arguments for above scripts along with their default values.
-Note that some arguments are only for ACPG algorithm.
+You can modify hyper parameter values by specifying their name and their values.
+Also, note that some arguments are only for ACPG algorithm.

 ```
 args = {
         "env": [0],